cloudbase/garm/doc/config.md

   callback_url = "https://garm.example.com/api/v1/callbacks"
   ```

 Authentication is done using a short-lived JWT token, that gets generated for a particular instance that we are spinning up.
-That JWT token grants access to the instance to only update it's own status and to fetch metadata for itself.
+That JWT token grants access to the instance to only update its own status and to fetch metadata for itself.
 No other API endpoints will work with that JWT token.
 The validity of the token is equal to the pool bootstrap timeout value (default 20 minutes) plus the garm polling interval (5 minutes).

 There is a sample ```nginx``` config [in the testdata folder](/testdata/nginx-server.conf).
-Feel free to customize it whichever way you see fit.
+Feel free to customize it in any way you see fit.

 ### The metadata_url option